cognizance-amrita/CognizancePT/source/_posts/Task-6.md

 <b><span style="color: #FF6363; font-size: 1.2rem;">How to write Markdown?</style></b>

 #### Following are the few important markdown syntax.
-Visit the official documentations of CommonMark or GFM or other markdown variants to know more about the syntax of the language.
+Visit the official documentations of CommonMark or GFM or other markdown variants to know more about the syntax of the language, Feel Free To Use The Official Cheat Sheet of Markdown From The resources section.

 <br>
 <table>